ClipboardHealth/vanilla/README.md

 8. Switch the Window
 9. Assert that “About this item” section is present and log this section text to console/report.

+## Running Tests :

+Prerequisites: Java 8+ , Maven 3.6.3 Installed and path set

+1. There are multiple ways to run the tests.
+During development phase you can use the **testng.xml** present in the root folder to run.
+Right click and choose run.
+2. Each of the testng xml file should contain the test classes to pick for the run.
+3. User can also choose the thread-count parameter to run the tests in parallel.
+4. User can also choose to run via maven commands which is highly recommended.
+5. Maven profiles are configured in the pom.xml.
+You can run these from IDE Terminal or any OS Terminal inside the project folder.

+`mvn clean test -Pall` - To run all the tests available in the testng.xml

+Note : User should not try to run the test from test class - Might end up in NPE.
+Because the listeners are configured only in testng.xml

 ## Libraries Used :

 1. **Selenium** - Web Automation